jfisteus/eyegrade/doc/user-manual/user-manual.rst

 5.- The number of incorrect answers.

-6.- The number of undetermined answers (answers marked as blank because of the system detecting more than one marked cell).
+6.- The score of the exam, if you configured the weight of correct and incorrect answers for this session.

 7.- The response of the student to each question in the exam, from the first question in her model to the last.
 '0' means a blank